Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 Finally, Figures \ref{fig:PlaneShearGravity}(c,f) display the critical stresses $\mu_\mathrm{w,start}$ and $\mu_\mathrm{w,stop}$ versus the dimensionless loading length scale $\ell/d$.
 Shown are the individual transition stresses from all 20 DEM runs (crosses), the deterministic values extracted from the linear fit of the CDF (filled circles), and the corresponding NGF predictions (continuous line).
 The NGF predictions of the critical stresses are obtained using the methodology described in Appendix \ref{app:CriticalStressesNGF}, which circumvents the need to run time-dependent simulations for every value of $\ell/d$.
 Overall, the NGF model predicts a similar amount of strengthening as apparent in the DEM simulations.
-The slightly higher critical stresses exhibited in DEM for large loading length scales is caused by an observed decrease in the `slip length' for the granular fluidity $g$ boundary condition as the pressure applied by the top wall increases.
-Accordingly, implementing a Robin boundary condition with a finite slip length in the NGF model would result in higher predictions for the transition stresses.
+The slightly higher critical stresses exhibited in DEM for large loading length scales is caused by an observed change in the slope of the $g$ field at the boundary as the pressure applied by the top wall increases.
+Accordingly, implementing a homogeneous Robin boundary condition for $g$ with a finite associated length scale would lead the NGF model to predict higher values for the transition stresses, closing the gap with the DEM data.
+Lastly, Appendix \ref{app:HysteresisSizeDependence} shows that the hysteresis amplitude $\mu_\mathrm{w,start}-\mu_\mathrm{w,stop}$ is only weakly dependent on the dimensionless loading length scale $\ell/d$.